Raising the Bar: How SoFi Takes the Hassle out of Student Loan Repayment

 1. Increasing options for refinancing debt after graduation

 Washington Post columnist Michelle Singletary reported, “Many student-loan borrowers can’t refinance their student loans or have limited options.
 So to reduce their borrowing costs, they make extra payments.”
-SoFi is the only lender currently focused on refinancing private and federal student loans and offers eligible borrowers the opportunity to take advantage of lower interest rates and reduce their monthly payments or the length of their loan term.
+SoFi is the only lender currently focused on refinancing student loans (both private and federal) and offers eligible borrowers the opportunity to take advantage of lower interest rates and reduce their monthly payments or the length of their loan term.

 By combining all loans into one SoFi loan with one rate, we make it impossible for borrowers to miss out on paying their highest-rate loan first.
 And, if we offer a better product in the future, our existing borrowers may refinance their loans again without penalties or hidden fees.